matiasgalvez/E2E-Assessment/README.md

 4.To open cypress UI to run tests, in terminal standing in src folder, run "npm run cypress-ui".

 5.In Cypress UI click "Run 2 integration specs"

+Note: In the contact form test there is a 20 sec window included in case the captch challenge is an image one, which has to be solved manually.